W95Psp/fstar-effects-graph-builder/README.md

 | `sub_effect A = B`                | Yellow arrow              |

 Path of effects are accessible in tooltips.
 Clicking on nodes open the source code of the effect on github.

+Path's tooltips gives information about "sub_effect" location, clicking on them open source on github.